christina-polinsky/Inventory-System/README.md

 ## 🚀 Features

 ### **Current Functionality (MVP)**
 * **Active Project Tracker:** Full CRUD functionality to create, update, and manage ongoing hardware and software development projects.
+Here you can also add what components and parts that you need to purchase for the project.
 * **Skeuomorphic UI Engine:** Custom-styled windows, borders, and controls that replicate a vintage desktop aesthetic without relying on standard modern flat-design frameworks.
 * **Contextual ToolTips & Hints:** Retro-inspired user assistance and micro-interactions built entirely from scratch.
+* **Shopping List Builder:** This makes a PDF based on what you have in the Bill of Materials of each project and what you have logged in the database that you own.
+As of 7/12/2026 you cannot add components that you own that aren't directly related to a project.
+This functionality is coming.
-* 7/12/2026: ONLY the Projects section has functionality.
+* 7/12/2026: ONLY the Projects and the Shopping List sections have functionality.
 I have started to work on the Components & Parts section.
 I will update the code inm this repository and update this READ.ME as I go.

 ### **On the Roadmap**
 * [ ] **Tool Cataloging System:** Dedicated database module to track physical tool location, calibration dates, and usage history.